jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 For more information on threat actor naming, see pages 10\-11\.
 Cyber actors help
-fund North Koreas
+fund North Korea’s
 nuclear and missile
 program
-North Korean leader Kim Jong Uns main priorities include expanding the countrys weapons arsenal and countering the states perceived adversaries: the United States, South Korea, and Japan.
+North Korean leader Kim Jong Un’s main priorities include expanding the country’s weapons arsenal and countering the state’s perceived adversaries: the United States, South Korea, and Japan.
 Note 29 North Korea test\-launched a record number of missiles in 2022\.
-As the US government estimates cyber operations now fund approximately half of North Koreas weapons program, that means Pyongyangs hackers are working harder than ever to cover growing military expenditures.
+As the US government estimates cyber operations now fund approximately half of North Korea’s weapons program, that means Pyongyang’s hackers are working harder than ever to cover growing military expenditures.
 Note 30
-In support of its goals, North Korean cyber threat actors pursue cyber operations to collect intelligence on the policy plans of these adversaries, gather intelligence about other countries military capabilities to improve their own, and steal cryptocurrency to fund the state.
+In support of its goals, North Korean cyber threat actors pursue cyber operations to collect intelligence on the policy plans of these adversaries, gather intelligence about other countries’ military capabilities to improve their own, and steal cryptocurrency to fund the state.
-Countries most targeted by North Korean state\-sponsored threat actors Unsurprisingly, the US and South Korea comprise over 50 percent of North Koreas cyber focus.
+Countries most targeted by North Korean state\-sponsored threat actors Unsurprisingly, the US and South Korea comprise over 50 percent of North Korea’s cyber focus.
 50%
 40%
 30%